PavelBelov112358/django-rest-wallet/README.md

 # DjangoWallet (REST API)
-The test task is to make a simple REST service (Django).
+The test task is to make a simple REST service (Django REST framework).

 Personal financial management service must have the following functions:
 - The user stores data about his wallet: arbitrary name and balance in rubles.